HasancanCakicioglu/mern-auth/README.md

 # MERN Authentication Backend Project

-This project is a full-stack web application built with the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This project is a nodejs backend built for MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It provides user authentication functionality, allowing users to sign up, sign in, and access protected routes using JSON Web Tokens (JWT).

 ## Features